Seamoose04/dashcam-processor/docs/task_flow_overview.md

 2. Load model/resources on category switch
 3. Pop task
 4. Process it
-5. Write result to SQLite
+5. Run handler to enqueue downstream tasks or write to Postgres
 6. Update worker_status

 Workers stop cleanly when `terminate.is_set()` becomes True.